5 Canadiens prospects who could make the team this season

 2023-24 stats (Peterborough Petes, Saginaw Spirit – OHL): 33 G, 47 A, 81 PTS, 57 GP

-Arguably Montreal’s most NHL-ready forward prospect, Owen Beck has already seen some action with the Canadiens at the end of the 2022-23 season.
+As one of Montreal’s most NHL-ready forward prospects, Owen Beck has already seen some action with the Canadiens, joining the team for one game at the end of the 2022-23 season.

 Since returning to the OHL, though, the 6-foot tall centre has exploded offensively, exceeding his previous season point totals by more than 30 points.

-Currently riding a 20-game point streak, Beck, 20, seems to be equally comfortable shooting the puck and setting up teammates.
+Beck, 20, seems equally comfortable shooting the puck and setting up teammates.

 “He’s a powerful skater with a good mix of crossovers and gets to his top speed quickly.
 He uses that speed to back defenders up and even rush right past them on some sequences.
 Beck uses that speed to provide constant support at every corner of the ice,” EliteProspects wrote of Beck in its 2022 Draft Guide.